Category: Demanding Adventure.

 The base of Thamser pass: The trail now winds its way up after crossing the bridge of Bara Bhangal.
 Walkthrough forest takes us to the beautiful camping at the base of Thamser Pass.
 Overnight in tents nearby the stream.

 Marh – Thamser Pass (4700m) - Panihartu (3600m, 14km, 6-7 hrs):

 An easy climb through snow leads to the glacier and then to Thamser pass at 4700m.
 It is beautiful with a panoramic view of peaks in Kangra, Lahoul, and Spiti valley as well as of Kullu valley.
 After descending about 5 km we arrive at the camping of Panihartu.
 Overnight in tents.

 Panihartu – Plachak (6 hrs):

-Today the trail slowly emerges from the rocky terrain into the softer landscape of lakes, meadows and forests.
+Today the trail slowly emerges from the rocky terrain into the softer landscape of lakes, meadows, and forests.
 Numerous lakes dot the countryside interspersed by cascading waterfalls.
-A descent through green wooded slope leads to a camping of Plachak (2424 m).
+A descent through a green wooded slope leads to the camping of Plachak (2424 m).
 Overnight in tents near the village.

 Day 12 :